canonical/ubuntu-pro-client/docs/tutorials/fix_scenarios.md

 $ sudo pro fix CVE-2017-9233
 ```

-And you will see the following command:
+And you will see the following output:

 ```
 CVE-2017-9233: Expat vulnerability